 A strict zero-tolerance policy for cheating will be enforced.
-Anyone caught cheating on an exam will receive a score of 0 (zero) for that portion of the grade.
+Anyone caught cheating on an exam will receive a score of 0 (zero) for that portion of the grade, and be reported to the University Dean of Students Office Student Judicial Services (http://www3.clas.wayne.edu/Multimedia/CRJ/files/CheatingWebverisonupdatedMay2009b.pdf), which will go on your permanent record.
 Students found to be cheating during an exam (using a "cheat sheet", looking at another's paper, or allowing another to look at yours), will receive a zero for that test with no opportunity to drop or replace that score.
 A second episode of cheating will result in a grade of F for the course and may also result in initiation of university disciplinary action.

-Professional behavior is expected in lecture, which includes respecting your classmates by arriving on time, turning off cell phones and not talking, not eating or drinking during class.
+Professional behavior is expected during online lectures, which includes respecting your classmates by arriving on time, turning off cell phones and not talking, not eating or drinking during class.
 All students must show respect in language and attitude towards the instructors and their fellow students.
 You are encouraged to discuss differences of opinion with each other, respectfully, but not during lecture, as this would be distracting to your fellow students and to the instructor as well.